oysteinequinor/fmu-sumo/tests/test_access/README.md

-# Testing access to SUMO
+# Testing access to SUMO: read, write, manage, no access

 Tests in this folder shall be run inside Github Actions as specific users with specific access.
 Each test file is tailored for a specific